1978 Pomona Lake tornado

-The 1978 Whippoorwill tornado, also known as the Whippoorwill Disaster, was a deadly tornado that struck Osage County, Kansas on June 17, 1978.
+The 1978 Pomona Lake tornado, also known as the Whippoorwill Disaster, was a deadly tornado that struck Osage County, Kansas on June 17, 1978.
 The tornado, which was on the ground for 8 mi, struck a tourist boat called the Whippoorwill, causing it to capsize and drowning 16 out of the 58 passengers and crew.
 In the United States, the tornado is the deadliest F1 rated tornado on the Fujita scale.

 Storm history

 The tornado formed at 7 p.m.
 (CST) and moved erratically eastward for 8 miles before dissipating near the small town of Michigan Valley.
 The tornado was too small to be detected on radar, and eyewitnesses stated that the tornado was only 150 yards wide but had a multiple vortex structure.
 Some reported another tornado in the area although it was not confirmed by the National Weather Service.